dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 }
 ```

+Note the final [implementation of this transaction on Github](https://github.com/dbos-inc/dbos-demo-apps/blob/59357e56792e668c8315fb4859674827c7dce9eb/typescript/alert-center/src/operations.ts#L55) has a few lines of additional logic to handle the case of employee requesting for more time.

 ## 5. Checking status of Existing Assignments

-We define another transaction (also in utilities.ts/RespondUtilities) to check whether an existing employee assignment has expired.
-If so, we unlink the alert from the employee making it eligible for assignment by another employee:
+We define another transaction to check whether an existing employee assignment has run out of time.
+If so, we unlink the alert from the employee making it up for grabs by another employee:

 ```typescript
 //in utilities.ts/RespondUtilities